The Revival of Philosemitism in Europe

 This website is the internet gateway of Philosemitism and our relating projects; researching, re-introducing and reviving in Europe this word and this concept.
 Our practical goal is, to raise awareness of the better sides of coexistence between Jews and non-Jews – we call Philosemitism – and to promote it in practice; first in East-Central Europe, then in entire Europe.

 We are doing a series of research projects and popular-scholarly books in Europe to promote this concept.
-Our greatest achievement till now is the first book of the series published: “Ki szereti a zsidókat?
+Our greatest achievement till now is the book: “Ki szereti a zsidókat?
 A magyar filoszemitizmus” / – (Who likes the Jews?
 Hungarian Philosemitism – Endre MOZES at al., Noran Libro, Budapest 2014, 368pp ).
-Beside my several own writings I invited renowned contemporary Hungarian co-authors who wrote about as many aspects of the subject.**** A score of favourable media reflections has been received and, even more significantly, actual applications in education – like in the mandatory course of Holocaust education in the Pazmany Peter Catholic University of Hungary – are in progress.
+Beside my concepts and several other own writings I invited some 25 renowned contemporary Hungarian co-authors who wrote about as many aspects of the subject.**** Scores of favourable media reflections has been received and, even more significantly, actual applications in education – like in the mandatory course of Holocaust education in the Pazmany Peter Catholic University of Hungary – are in progress.
 But of course still a long way to go until philosemitism becomes a household word – and value – in Hungary and elsewhere.

-The revised English version of this book is ready and international publication is being sought.
-Publication is scheduled in the second half of 2020.
+The profoundly revised and “globalised” English version, THE NEW PHILOSEMITISM PARADIGM is ready and its international publication is in progress.
+Publication is scheduled for the first months of 2022.

 The first reaction to our projects is, usually, surprise: Why Philosemitism???
 We hear more about Antisemitism, don’t we?